 First you need to provide the destination file path, and then you can specify the other options on the export setting window.

-- Rules for Filtering – specifies a criterion to export only filtered records.
-On expanding, users can see an expression box with built-in functions to facilitate rule-based filtering.
+- Rules for Filtering – Specifies a criterion to export only filtered records.
+Upon expanding, users can see an expression box with built-in functions to facilitate rule-based filtering.
 This feature is explained in detail in the next section.

 After configuring the export settings, click Next.
 This takes us to the Layout Builder screen where you can customize data fields in the layout.

-- Name – is the name of the field within the program, whereas Header is the text that will be exported as a header in the destination.
+- Name – The name of the field within the program, whereas Header is the text that will be exported as a header in the destination.

 Click Next.
 This will take you to the General Options window where you can select different options as per your requirements.